 Some of the library’s digital services are only available to resident library patrons.
-In general, this is due to the library’s contractual agreements with service vendors which are based on the legally defined area of the Whiting Public Library district.
+In general, this is due to the library’s contractual agreements with service vendors, which are based on the legally defined area of the Whiting Public Library District.
 If your library card is not a resident card, you will not be able to use certain digital services.

 How long is my card good for?

-Resident cards expire after two years; all other cards (e.g. reciprocal and PLAC cards) expire after one.
+Resident cards expire after two years; all other cards (e.g., reciprocal and PLAC cards) expire after one.
 This doesn’t mean you need to get a new card at that time.
 Instead, this is just a way for us to make sure our patron information is up to date.
-When your card has expired, you simply need to come in to verify and/or update your contact information.
+When your card has expired, you need to come in to verify and/or update your contact information.
 Once that’s done, you’ll be ready to start using library services again.

-There are a couple other special circumstances worth pointing out.
+There are a couple of other special circumstances worth pointing out.
 When a young adult turns 18, they will need to change their status to Adult.
-(An adult card will allow you to use even more of the library’s services, including checking out movies, and placing holds and borrowing material throughout the Evergreen Indiana Consortium.)
+(An adult card will allow you to use even more of the library’s services, including checking out movies, placing holds, and borrowing material throughout the Evergreen Indiana Consortium.)
 If you move away, you will have to get a new card at your new local library.